Year Born: 1923

 It was 1946.
 Wally had returned home to Peterborough following service with the Canadian Army overseas.
 A chance meeting with CHEX announcer Rod Dewar led to an audition at CHEX and his immediate hiring.
 A few months later, on November 1, 1946, he made the hop to CFRB.
-On November 1, 1996, he retired.
+He would retire 50 years later.

 “The Crout” (as he was referred to by his intimates) rubbed shoulders, played golf, entertained and interviewed celebrities at home and from abroad – famous people from the world of sports, entertainment, royalty and politics.
 He played golf with Palmer, Hope, Crosby and Como.

 He survived wounds received in WW II, three plane crashes, a motorcycle smash-up and physical attack in Grenada.

 Prime Minister Pierre Trudeau presented Wally with a Canadian flag which had been flown over Parliament Hill.
 Among his other awards are those received from the Aga Khan and Maharishi Mahesh Yogi.

 Critics attribute his everlasting success to his relaxed charm, wit, knowledge, personality and his concern for the safety, health and happiness of his listeners.